Micro-practices of societal transformation? Mid-term conference of the CESCAME project

 –

-CESCAME invites you to the Mid-term conference in Prague, where we will explore the micro-practices driving societal transformation in the face of global environmental change, particularly within urban populations.
-Our confirmed guests are Luca Sára Bródy, Laura Berger, Jonas van der Straeten, Bianka Plüschke-Altof.
-Please register if you want to participate.
+CESCAME held a two-day hybrid Mid-term conference in Prague, where we explored the micro-practices driving societal transformation in the face of global environmental change, particularly within urban populations.
+Our guests included Luca Sára Bródy, Laura Berger, Jonas van der Straeten, and Bianka Plüschke-Altof.

 Global environmental change introduces new risks and vulnerabilities to urban populations, including those in Europe.
 Whether and how societies are responding and adapting to these challenges are questions of ever-heightening urgency.
 We believe it is of critical importance to explore the often-overlooked everyday practices through which people ‘quietly’ address these issues and sometimes unconsciously contribute to environmental and social well-being.